Havashu Breed Information

 Health

 As a mix of two purebred dogs, Havashus benefit from hybrid vigor.
 This term translates to fewer health problems than their parents.
 Hybrid vigor is common in mixed breeds.
 These dogs are less likely to inherit the problems that are associated with their parent breeds.
 Although generally healthy for their entire lives, Havashus can still suffer from the same health issues that affect all small dogs.
-These include food or skin allergies, eye issues such as cataracts or glaucoma, hip dysplasia, patellar luxation, and obesity if overly fed.
+These include food or skin allergies, eye issues such as cataracts or glaucoma, ear infections, and obesity if overly fed.

 Lifespan